alexdevero/alex-devero-blog/__drafts__/draft--javascript-property-getters-and-setters.md

 // 'Jeremy Guire'
 ```

-## Property getters and setters as property wrappers
+## Getters and setters as property wrappers

 As you saw on previous examples, you can use getters and setters to restrict changes to property values.
 For example, you can reject change of a string value if new value is not a string.
 Or, you can reject the change if the new string is empty.
 You saw this in the previous with `setName` setter method.